-To do this go to your Master Health Record and identify the medication you would like to archive within the Medications category.
-Select the specific medication to view its details and select the blue archive option.
+To do this go to your Medical Records and identify the medication you would like to archive within the Medications category.
+Select the specific medication to view its details and select the archive option in the upper right portion of the record details.
 This medication data will remain in your OneRecord, but it will only appear after you have viewed all of your active medications.

 In order to permanently remove a medication from your record you must speak to your prescribing physician.

 What do I do if something is incorrect or missing?

 Under HIPAA, if you think there’s a mistake in your health record, you have a right to ask your provider to fix it.

 Step 1: Contact your provider

 Contact your provider’s office and find out what their process is for making a change to your health record.
 They may ask you to write a letter or fill out a form.
 If they have a form, ask them to email, fax, or mail a copy to you.